TheodoreEhrenborg/tiny_stories_sae/docs/src/automatic_feature_examination.md

 There are three ways we could interpret the activations:

-Go through some examples in detail to show that ChatGPT is wrong
+Go through some examples in detail to show that GPT-4o is wrong

 It'd be nice if we could see how the SAE gets better over training time